KLB7/IntraMine/README.md

 ### Gloss
 Gloss is a minimal memorable markdown variant specialized for intranet use (autolinks, auto table of contents, simple tables, and the other usual stuff you would want for in-house documentation).
 It's implemented by IntraMine's Viewer, and most of it can be used with the included gloss2html.pl program which produces completely standalone HTML versions of your Gloss-marked text documents.
 All of IntraMine's documentation was generated with gloss2html.pl.

-Here's how to do a simple table in a text file with Gloss:
+Here's how to do a simple table in a .txt file with Gloss:
  - type TABLE at the beginning of a line, followed by an optional caption
  - put headings on the next line and data on the following lines, separating cells by one or more tabs
  - and the table ends when there's a line without tabs.